Dezmond152/Dezmond152/README.md

 ### 🛠️ What I do

-I make different apps on JavaScript and so on through them I learn new features.
+I make different apps on JavaScript for fun.
-Enjoying exploring new technologies and expanding my knowledge.
+Enjoying trying new technologies and expanding my knowledge.

 ### 🌐 Languages